simongoricar/Nano/README.md

 ```
 !help useful - displays available commands
 !help fun - funny commands
-!help memes - memes
-!help all - all of the above in one message
-!hello <user>/empty - says hi
+!hello - says hi
 !members - displays all members on the server
 !uptime - displays bot uptime
-!avatar @<usr> returns a link to mentioned person's avatar or yours if there is no mention
+!avatar ""@<usr>"" returns a link to mentioned person's avatar or yours if there is no mention
 !user @mention - returns info about the user
-!ping Pong!
-ayybot.kill - shuts down the bot
-ayybot.sleep/wake - self explanatory
+!wiki or !define <word> - defines a word
+!urban <term> - like !wiki, but from urbandictionary.com
+*Owner/whitelisted users only:*
+!role mod/removemod/members @mentions - modifies roles
 !cmd add <trigger> <response>
 !cmd list
 !cmd remove !<name>
 !credits - author, etc.
+ayybot.sleep/wake - pauses/resumes the bot
+ayybot.kill - stops the bot
 ```
 **1.3** - Fun Commands:
 ```